DOK.Incubator Workshop 2016

 Awards: THE SILVER HORN for the director of the best feature-length documentary film + Award for the best cinematography in Polish competition, Krakow Film Festival, Czech Jury Award One World HRFF, special mention in the international competition Dok.fest Munich 2015, award for the best film in Zoom competition MFF T-Mobile New Horizons,Wroclaw, Best Camera + Best Editing Deutscher Kamerapreis 2015

-All festivals appearances: IDFA 2014 Feature Length Competition, Tempo 2015 Sweden, Hot Docs 2015 (World Showcase), DocPoint Helsinki 2015, DocPoint Tallinn 2015, One World Romania 2015, Thessaloniki DFF 2015, Kino Pavasaris Vilnius IFF, Dortmund/Cologne IFF 2015, Parnu IFF 2015, DokuFest Kosovo, EBS International Documentary Festival (EIDF 2015) – Seul, International Documentary Film Festival Flahertiana – Perm, Budapest IDFF 2015, Reykjavik IFF, Let’s Cee IFF Vienna
+All festival appearances: IDFA 2014 Feature Length Competition, Tempo 2015 Sweden, Hot Docs 2015 (World Showcase), DocPoint Helsinki 2015, DocPoint Tallinn 2015, One World Romania 2015, Thessaloniki DFF 2015, Kino Pavasaris Vilnius IFF, Dortmund/Cologne IFF 2015, Parnu IFF 2015, DokuFest Kosovo, EBS International Documentary Festival (EIDF 2015) – Seul, International Documentary Film Festival Flahertiana – Perm, Budapest IDFF 2015, Reykjavik IFF, Let’s Cee IFF Vienna, Guangzhou International Documentary Film Festival 2016

 A deaf girl from an illegal Roma settling escapes the brutal reality of everyday life into the world of rhythm, dance and imagination.